 By changing the living areas in your home a little bit, you can keep your older family members safe.
 If you can, try giving your older family member a room on the first floor.
 The less walking up and down the stairs that they need to do, the better.
 However, if it is not possible to avoid it, consider safeguarding your stairs with stair treads to increase the footing on each step and prevent possible trips or slips when using them.
 These serve to benefit everyone else in your home as well.

 Consider installing a wireless voice-activated device in your home to communicate freely and without confusion.
 Cell phones can take time to use properly for someone who isn’t used to operating them.
-Because of this, using a voice-activated intercom or smart home enables quick and easy communication should it be necessary. easy communication should it be necessary.
+Because of this, using a voice-activated intercom or smart home technology enables quick and easy communication should it be necessary. easy communication should it be necessary.
 Considering vision insurance for your loved one can also help aid and improve their quality of life, which can in turn improve cell phone use to minimize the use of intercoms.
 These are helpful when you need to notify the family for dinner or just check up on someone’s well-being.

 Provide an Alert System